awsdocs/aws-cloudformation-user-guide/doc_source/cloudformation-limits.md

 ## Feature availability<a name="stacksets-availability"></a>

 Not all features of CloudFormation may be available in every region\.
 For more information on AWS regions, see [Global Infrastructure Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.
++ [Drift detection](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-drift.html) is currently not available in the following region:
+  + Asia Pacific \(Osaka\-Local\)
++ [Resource import](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html) is currently not available in the following region:
+  + Asia Pacific \(Osaka\-Local\)
-+ StackSets is available in the following regions:
++ [StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) is available in the following regions:
   + US East \(N\.
 Virginia\)
   + US East \(Ohio\)
   + US West \(N\.
 California\)